You’re panicking, right? You found blood in your baby’s poop and you’re panicking.

 While this is harmless to your baby, it is important that you find a way to heal yourself.

-See my breastfeeding tips for pain, which will tell you the best methods for soothing cracked nipples.
+See my breastfeeding tips for pain, which will tell you the best methods for breastfeeding nipple pain relief.

 Your Baby Has A Food Allergy